w3ctag/design-reviews/2013/07/OrientationLock.md

 * The `unlockOrientation()` and `lockOrientation()` methods do the same thing.
   The methods should be merged into a `setOrientation()` method.
 Setting the orientation to `null` or the empty string just returns it to its default.
-  Could also add a "default" orientation keyword.
+  Could also add a "auto" orientation keyword.

 * If the spec can be changed to `setOrientation([TreatEmptyStringAs=null] Orientation value)`,